8 Handmade Goods Business Success Stories

 Joel is a potter and he sells his own ceramics online.
 As you know, selling art is probably one of the most difficult produc…

-Joel Cherrico (from Saint Joseph, MN, USA) started Cherrico Pottery over 12 years ago.
+Joel Cherrico (from Saint Joseph, MN, USA) started Cherrico Pottery about 13 years ago.

 - Joel Cherrico, at the age of 18, decided that he wanted to become a full-time potter and pursue this as a career.

 - In 2010, after graduating from college with a degree in art, Joel founded Cherrico Pottery which specializes in selling cosmic-themed mugs and other pottery items.